 Sameiro Sanctuary

 Another must-visit religious place in Braga is the Santuário de Nossa Senhora do Sameiro, which is located pretty close to Bom Jesus do Monte.
-It was built around the 18th century too but is not as famous or crowded as Bom Jesus.
+It was built around the 18th century, too, but is not as famous or crowded as Bom Jesus.

-Sameiro Sanctuary is dedicated to Virgin Mary and houses a huge altar of Virgin Mary inside.
+Sameiro Sanctuary is dedicated to the Virgin Mary and houses a huge altar of the Virgin Mary inside.
 It is the largest shrine in Portugal, which makes it one of the most important religious buildings in the country.
-On top of that, the Sameiro Sanctuary has some of the most beautiful views over the city of Braga.

 How to get to Sameiro Sanctuary and back?

-The easiest way to get to Sameiro is by climbing Bom Jesus do Monte and then going up the road through a little forest.
-The road will end in a small village, which will lead you to the Sameiro Sanctuary.
-To get back to Braga, you can wait at the bus station near the sanctuary for Bus #88 which runs every 30 minutes.
+The easiest way to Sameiro is to climb Bom Jesus do Monte and then go up the road through a little forest.
+The road ends in a small village, which leads to the Sameiro Sanctuary.

 Sé Catedral de Braga

 The interior of the cathedral is gold-plated and absolutely stunning.
-There are beautiful golden Baroque ornaments on both sides.
-They are accompanied by purple flags which make the entire place even prettier.
-If you look up at the ceiling, you can see one of the most incredible artworks in Portugal.
+On both sides, there are beautiful golden Baroque ornaments accompanied by purple flags, which make the entire place even prettier.

 Recommended: Visit Se Cathedral in Lisbon, one of the city’s many beautiful attractions.